dimaMachina/graphql-eslint/website/src/pages/rules/no-unused-variables.md

 ---
 description:
-  "A GraphQL operation is only valid if all variables defined by an operation are used, either directly or within a spread fragment.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL operation is only valid if all variables defined by an operation are used, either directly or within a spread fragment.'
 ---

 # `no-unused-variables`